 Bringing together leading researchers, public health experts and clinicians from the University of Melbourne, the Doherty Institute and the Burnet Institute, the Australian Institute of Infectious Diseases will drive innovative research to help us tackle current and future pandemics.

-The Centre for Collaborative Practice and Learning will prepare our students for work in multidisciplinary teams to provide comprehensive patient care and enable us to provide guidance to our partners to improve healthcare training, practice and policy.
+The Collaborative Practice Centre will prepare our students for work in multidisciplinary teams to provide comprehensive patient care and enable us to provide guidance to our partners to improve healthcare training, practice and policy.

 Student Experience and Belonging